-The consultancy EXX Africa classified Mozambique as the best investment destination in sub-Saharan Africa in 2020 - with large foreign investments in the natural gas industry and possible support from the International Monetary Fund, improved performance of the banking sector and the result of international legal processes in the face of scandals of hidden debts.
+The consultancy EXX Africa classified Mozambique as the best investment destination in sub-Saharan Africa in 2020 - with large foreign investments in the natural gas industry and possible support from the International Monetary Fund, improved performance in the banking sector and as a result of international legal processes in the face of scandals over hidden debts.

-The Mozambican state will be able to allocate US\$300 million per year to the Coral Sul liquefied natural gas project which will start in 2022.
+The Mozambican state will be able to allocate US\$300 million per year to the Coral Sul liquefied natural gas project, which will start in 2022.
 During the 25 years of the concession, the state will be able to invest US\$19 billion.
 After being extracted at Rovuma, the gas will undergo the transformation process and will be stored on this platform with a capacity of 238 thousand cubic meters, for later sale, entirely to BP.
-The social and economic development of Mozambique, as well as the intent of maintaining and increasing these levels of foreign direct investment has required the promotion and development of arbitration as a preferred dispute resolution mechanism.